MxTriX77/Delphi-data-structures-and-algorithms/README.md

 4. Huffman Code:
    Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.
 The process of finding      and/or using such a code proceeds by means of Huffman coding, an algorithm developed by David A. Huffman.

+5. Knuth–Morris–Pratt:
-5. Knuth–Morris–Pratt substring searching algorithm
+   A simple Knuth–Morris–Pratt substring searching algorithm.

 6. List:
    List or sequence is an abstract data type that represents an ordered sequence of values, where the same value may occur more than        once.
 An instance of a list is a computer representation of the mathematical concept of a finite sequence; the (potentially)          infinite analog    of a list is a stream.

 7. PassBrute:
    Simple bruteforce example.